dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

 - There is a bug ([Jira 8868](https://jira.dhis2.org/browse/DHIS2-8868)) that causes metadata-dependency-export tool to fail when custom attribute assigned to program indicator

-- Decide on use of codes or UIDs for linking PIs to data elements and categoryoptioncombos.
-The example script uses codes for data elements, uids for categoryoptioncombos.

-- Improving the script so that it will at a minimum notify administrators if there is an error and/or sending a DHIS2 message with the import summary.

 *There could also be other and more advanced scripts out in the community that can be considered.*

 ### Alternative methods and tools

-## DHIS2 Digital Data Packages and linking tracker and aggregate data
+### DHIS2 Digital Data Packages and linking tracker and aggregate data
 DHIS2 digital data packages have been developed to support both aggregate reporting & analysis, as well as tracker data capture and facility-level analysis.